South Exit Hall from the 3rd floor of the South Exit Cathedral

 Fun lunch tour!
 Tokyo Station Hotel

-Tokyo Station Hotel is a historic hotel that has been operating since the year after Tokyo Station opened, and is integrated with the red brick station building of Tokyo Station.
-And what's secretly popular right now is a day tour that includes a tour of the Tokyo Station Hotel and lunch!We decided to try it out!
+The Tokyo Station Hotel is a historic hotel that has been integrated into the red brick building of Tokyo Station and has been in operation since the year after Tokyo Station opened.
+Currently, a day tour that includes a tour of the Tokyo Station Hotel and lunch is secretly popular!
+I decided to take part!

-The red brick station building of Tokyo Station was designated as a national important cultural property in 2003.
-Since 2006, the building's exterior has been restored and earthquake-resistant reinforcement work has been carried out, and business resumed on October 3, 2012.
-The new Tokyo Station Hotel has a gallery in the guest room corridor where you can learn about its history.
+The red brick building of Tokyo Station was designated an Important Cultural Property of Japan in 2003.
+Since 2006, restoration of the original exterior and earthquake reinforcement work has been carried out, and the station has reopened for business on October 3, 2012.
+At the new Tokyo Station Hotel, the guest room corridors have been turned into a gallery that shows the station's history

-Seicho Matsumoto's "Dots and Lines" timetable is also on display.
+The timetable for Seicho Matsumoto's "Point and Line" is also on display

-The former Tokyo Station Hotel is also known as the place where great writers of the Showa era, such as Yasunari Kawabata and Seicho Matsumoto, stayed to write.
-To commemorate this occasion, the exhibits include a framed double-page spread of the first page of the first series of ``Dots and Lines,'' which was published in a magazine, as well as a framed timetable.
-When you join the tour, the hotel staff will guide you to the guest room floor, which is reserved for guests.
+The former Tokyo Station Hotel is also known for being the place where great Showa-era writers such as Yasunari Kawabata and Seicho Matsumoto stayed to write.
+To commemorate this, the exhibits include a framed double-page spread of the first installment of the magazine series "Dot and Line," as well as a framed timetable.
+If you join the tour, hotel staff will guide you to the guest room floors that are off-limits to guests

-Go straight through the guest room floor on the 3rd floor and you will be guided to the Cathedral Dome on the south side.
-The other side of the window is the south exit hall of Tokyo Station.
-On the wall, explanations of the restoration of the dome's ceiling and wall decorations are posted.
+Go straight from the guest room floor on the 3rd floor and you will be guided to the Cathedral Dome on the south side.
+On the other side of the window is the South Exit Hall of Tokyo Station.
+On the wall, there is a notice explaining the restoration of the dome's ceiling and wall decorations.
 Here, the hotel staff will give you a detailed explanation.
-Of course, they will be happy to answer any questions you may have.
+Of course, they will also answer your questions patiently

 South Exit Hall from the 3rd floor of the South Exit Cathedral

-If you look down from the window, you will see the south exit hall.
-There is a passageway with handrails around the door on the opposite side of the third floor, but this is for maintenance purposes and is not used by the hotel staff.
-There are also guest rooms overlooking the south exit on the 3rd floor of Cathedral Dome.
+Looking down from the window, you can see the South Exit Hall.
+There is a walkway with handrails around the door opposite on the 3rd floor, but this is for maintenance purposes and is not used by hotel staff.
+There are also guest rooms on the 3rd floor of the Cathedral Dome that overlook the South Exit

 The best room!
 Imperial Suite